Chapter 17

 Matthew 6:25-35

 In other words our Lord is teaching us to serve and follow Him above all things.
 He is also teaching us that we are not to fret or worry about our physical needs.
-Instead, we are to wholeheartedly follow Him, obey His commands and be diligent in performing the tasks, that is our work or employment, that He has set before us.
-If we do this, our Lord and Savior promises to take care of our needs.
-As a side note we must be careful to not misconstrue our work to involve activities that are contrary to His will, that is activities that are sinful.
+Instead, we are to wholeheartedly follow Him, obey His commands and be diligent in performing the tasks, that is our work or employment that He has set before us.
+If we do this, our Lord and Savior promised to take care of our needs.
+As a side note we must be careful to not misconstrue our work to involve activities that are contrary to His will, which are activities that are sinful.

 With all this in mind, let us now review